Procedural Dermatology Fellowship Program

 The training position is an ACGME approved procedural dermatology fellowship.
 The position is one year in length and offers extensive training in Mohs surgery, laser surgery, and cosmetic dermatology.

 The ACGME requires that the Procedural Fellowship only accept applicants who have completed a Dermatology Residency in an ACGME approved Program.

 The surgical portion of the program will occur at the UC Davis Department of Dermatology in Sacramento as well as at the Veterans Affairs hospital in Mather.
-We currently have two Mohs college-trained faculty on staff: Dan Eisen and Tom King.
+We currently have three Mohs college-trained faculty on staff: Dan Eisen, Tom King and Victoria Sharon.
 Each of the faculty trained in different locations, thus the fellow will see many different approaches to both Mohs surgery and wound closure.
 The surgical curriculum will include hands-on experience using the Mohs technique, reconstructive methods including, second intention healing, primary closure, grafts, and flaps.
 The vast majority of the surgery sites are closed by the faculty themselves.
 However, on occasion we also collaborate with our colleagues in plastic surgery, facial plastic surgery, and oculoplastic surgery.
 When this occurs the fellow will usually have the opportunity to work with these other subspecialists.
 Our faculty performs well over 1000 Mohs procedures a year and the fellow will typically perform 600-700 cases as the primary surgeon.